reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 If the new state is computed from the previous state, you can pass a function which accepts a single argument (the previous state) and returns the next state.
-Consider this simply use case of a counter where we've pulled out logic for incrementing and decrementing the count:
+Consider this simply use case of a counter where we've pulled out logic for increment and decremented the count:

 .. example:: use_state_counter